Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Features of New Physics events

 where $L$ ($Q) $ stands for the primary leptons (quarks), respectively.
 For example, $L = \mu^+ + \bar{\nu}_\tau$ and $Q = \bar{t} + 2 \bar{b} + 2 \bar{c} + \bar{s} + \bar{u} + \bar{d}$ is one of the possible minimal choices satisfying $L=1$ to $L=-2$ and $B=1/3$ to $B=-8/3$, respectively.
 In general, there are 2 antileptons ($L=-2$) and 8 antiquarks ($B=-8/3$) in a final state with possible addition of electroweak bosons.
-The secondary leptons from the decay of primary (heavy) quarks and gauge bosons are less energetic compared to the primary leptons so that they are distinguishable.
+The secondary leptons from the decay of primary (heavy) quarks and gauge bosons are distinguishable as they are less energetic compared to the primary leptons.